bogusfocused/home-assistant-addons/nginx/README.md

 ## About

-This addon is for advanced users.
-This allows custom config files.
 This allow full flexibility in configuring NGINX.

 Sets up a NGINX web server.